 - Verifying insurance

-To become eligible to take the pharmacy technician licensing exam you must meet the
+To become eligible to take the pharmacy technician licensing exam students must meet the below requirement:

 - High school diploma or equivalent educational diploma (e.g., a GED or foreign diploma)